ncatlab/nlab-content/pages/23030.md

 * the conjugation groupoid (eq:ConjugationGroupoidOfCrossedHomomorphismsInPropRelatingToSlicedFunctor) of crossed homomorphisms $H \to \Gamma$.

 \end{proposition}
+This is essentially the statement of [Guillou, May & Merling 2017, Thm.
+4.14, Cor.
+4.15](#GuillouMayMerling17).
-We take this statement and the following proof from [SS21](https://ncatlab.org/schreiber/show/TED+cohomology).
+We take the following detailed proof from [SS21](https://ncatlab.org/schreiber/show/TED+cohomology).
+Its ingredients are needed below in the proof of Prop. \ref{ResidualWeylGroupActionOnFixedLocuOfEquivariantClassifyingSpace}.
 \begin{proof}
   By Prop. \ref{GroupoidOfCrossedHomorphismsIsSlicedFunctorGroupoid} the statement is equivalently that
 $$